Vishwesh-Bhilare/Marks/README.md

 ## Usage

-1. Clone this repository.
+1. Personal use for students
-2. Compile the C code using a C compiler.
+2. counselling
-3. Run the executable and follow the prompts to input your course and marks.
+3. To check eligibility

 ## Example